PruneTruong/prunetruong.github.io/content/research/gocor/gocor.md

 * #### Aligning images of the ETH3D dataset

 Here, we warp the query image toward the reference image.
-We compare our GLU-Net to state-of-the-art optical flow method PWC-Net and geometric matching method DGC-Net.
+We compare our GLU-Net-GOCor with original network GLU-Net.

 <figure style="min-width: 100%; height: auto">
   <img src="./images/ETH3D_visual_glunet.jpg">